sblask-webextensions/webextension-simple-form-fill/README.md

 typed input.

-New items can be added through the context menu while having some text selected or in the extension's preferences.
+New items can be added through the context menu while having some text selected or in the extension's preferences (click on toolbar icon).

+Please have a look at the screenshots to see how it works.

 Privacy Policy
 --------------